Deep Latent State Space Models for Time-Series Generation: Preliminaries

-Sequence data can be modeled in many different ways since the latent space can be chosen to encode information at different levels of granularity, \ie $\vz$ can be a single variable encoding entire trajectories or a sequence of variables of the same length as the trajectories.
+\mypara{VAE for sequences.} Sequence data can be modeled in many different ways since the latent space can be chosen to encode information at different levels of granularity, \ie $\vz$ can be a single variable encoding entire trajectories or a sequence of variables of the same length as the trajectories.
 We focus on the latter.

-Given observed sequence variables $\vx_{\le T}$ up to time $T$ discretized into sequence $(\vx_{t_0}, \dots, \vx_{t_{L-1}})$ of length $L$ where $t_{L-1} = T$, a sequence VAE model with parameters $\theta, \lambda, \phi$ learns a generative and inference distribution
+Given observed sequence variables $\vx_{\le T}$ up to time $T$ discretized into sequence $(\vx_{t_0}, \dots, \vx_{t_{L-1}})$ of length $L$ where $t_{L-1} = T$, a sequence VAE model with parameters $\theta, \lambda, \phi$ learns a generative and inference distribution \resizebox{1.02\linewidth}{!}{

-where $\vz_{\le t_{L-1}} = (\vz_{t_0}, \dots, \vz_{t_{L-1}})$ is the corresponding latent variable sequence.
+} where $\vz_{\le t_{L-1}} = (\vz_{t_0}, \dots, \vz_{t_{L-1}})$ is the corresponding latent variable sequence.
 The approximate posterior $q_\phi$ is explicitly factorized as a product of marginals due to efficiency reasons we shall discuss in the next section.
-Given this form of factorization, the variational lowerbound has been considered for discrete sequence data \citep{chung2015recurrent} with the objective
+Given this form of factorization, the variational lowerbound has been considered for discrete sequence data \citep{chung2015recurrent} by minimizing the objective \resizebox{0.98\linewidth}{!}{